NotBroke/Excel_Extract/README.md

 # add both UBS Excel Editor.pynb & Excel_Parse_Temp.csv to a jupyter notebook

-# FIND A WAY TO GET UBS FILE to save as excel parse!!!!!!!!!!!!!!!!!!!!!!!!!!!
+# copy the filepath of excel_parse_temp to add to UBS Excel Editor for the "file to use"

-# in the Excel Editor, follow the direction on the top, add whatever cusips/accts need to be removed
+# add whatever cusips/accts need to be removed

 # run it, see output